Born's Rule from Quantum Frequentism: General result: arbitrary product states

-Although it seems that we needed to make a detour into the classical world to derive this result, we stress that the AEP and the weak law of large numbers from which it is derived are purely algebraic inequalities which may be applied to the quantities $ \left | c_{x_1 x_2 \dots x_N}\right|^2$ without any mention of probabilities.
-Since our argument hinges on this point, it is worth doing so explicitly.
-We start by recalling an important inequality (see appendix):
+Here we pause to scrutinize this result.
+Although it may seem that we appealed to a probabilistic argument, we stress that the AEP and the weak law of large numbers from which it is derived are purely algebraic statements, and Equation~\eqref{eqn:AEP} may be applied directly to the squared amplitudes $ \left| c_{x_1 x_2 \dots x_N}\right|^2$ without invoking the probability postulate.
+In other words, we do not discard maverick worlds because they are improbable, but rather because they are unphysical (not elements of the Hilbert space proper).
+Since our argument hinges on the fact that the AEP is a non-probabilistic statement, it is worth demonstrating that explicitly.
+We begin by recalling an important inequality (see appendix):

 \begin{theorem}[Chebyshev's Inequality] Given an arbitrary state $\ket{\Psi}$ and a Hermitian operator $\hat Y$, let $\hat P_{|Y-\mu_Y| > \epsilon}$ be the projection operator that preserves states for which $\left|Y-\bra{\Psi} \hat Y \ket{\Psi}\right| > \epsilon$ for some $\epsilon > 0$.
 Then